shaes-farm/mui-mas/README.md

 In Spanish "mui mas" means "much more", and that's what we provide with this component library; much more than the basic set of Material UI components.

-We've developed an opinionated set of React components based on [MUI templates](https://mui.com/material-ui/getting-started/templates/) that allow us to quickly construct functionality needed by our React applications, with built-in support for MUI, Next, and Supabase.
-With <code>mui-mas</code> we can scaffold an app in minutes, instead of hours, quickly getting functional applications up and customized to our workflows.
+We've developed a library of React components based on [MUI templates](https://mui.com/material-ui/getting-started/templates/) that allow us to construct applications with built-in support for MUI, Next, and Supabase.
+With <code>mui-mas</code> we can spike an app in minutes, instead of hours, quickly getting functional concepts up and customized to our design workflows.

 ## Early Release